junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 Gadreel is tricked by Metatron, killed Kevin, left with Sam's body.

+Cass took Theo's grace to become angel again.

 ### S09E11

 In order to kill Abaddon, Crowley tricked Dean to take the Mark of Cain (both not know the consequence).

+### S09E22

+Dean killed Tessa, Cass lost his army for him.

+### S09E23

+Metatron killed Dean, Dean revived by the Mark of Cain and became a demon.

 ## Enochian